Updated November 1st, 2022.

 - Show commas to separate the thousands, millions, and so on

 - The Calculator can speak the buttons you’ve pressed

-First Tip: Put the Calculator into the Dock.
-You won’t use it if it’s any trouble to launch it, so put it in the Dock so you can launch it in a hurry.
+You won’t use the Calculator if it’s any trouble to launch it, so put it in the Dock so you can launch it in a hurry.
 (Leave the Calculator in the Applications folder so Apple can find it when it’s time to update it.)

 BONUS: easiest way to put it into the Dock is to find it in the Applications folder, double-click to launch, notice that it’s TEMPORARILY put itself into the Dock, and then click and hold on the Calculator (in the Dock), slide to Options, and then to Keep in Dock.
 It takes less time to do it than to read about it!

-Second Tip: The Calculator has three modes: Basic, Scientific, and Programmer.
-Switch between them using ⌘-1, ⌘-2, ⌘-3.
+2. The Calculator has three modes: Basic, Scientific, and Programmer

-Fourth Tip: The Calculator has a “paper tape” which keeps track of what you’ve entered.
-Find it under the View menu (or use the shortcut ⌘-T).
+The Calculator has a paper tape which keeps track of what you’ve entered.
+Find it under the Window menu (or use the shortcut ⌘-T).
 You can select and copy from the paper tape, print it, or save it.
 Handy stuff.

 - Launch Calculator

 - Choose the From and the To, then click Convert.